Coxeter orbits and Brauer trees II: Cuspidal composition factors in Hc(X)

 where $m_\zeta < M_\zeta$.

 \sk

 At the level of characters, $\chi_{m_\zeta}$ is obtain by inducing a cuspidal unipotent character occurring in the cohomology of a smaller Coxeter variety $\X_I$.
-Unfortunately, the projective cover $P_L$ of $L$ cannot be constructed the same way.
-However, it turns out to be a direct summand of a generalized Gelfand-Graev module attached to some unipotent class induced from $\L_I$.
-The purpose of this section is to show that for these specific classes, the contribution of the generalized Gelfand-Graev module in the cohomology of $\X$ can be obtained from the cohomology of $\X_I$.
+The projective cover of $L$ can in turn be obtained by a suitable induction using the following result.